roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone

-This documentary is by the paleontologist who discovered the famous transitional tetrapod fossil, Tiktaalik!
+This documentary is by the paleontologist who discovered the famous transitional tetrapod fossil, *Tiktaalik*!
 It covers the entire history of human evolution in three acts: the fish-tetrapod transition, Permian synapsids, and primate evolution.
 Dr. Shubin is in charge of a cadaver lab though, so some of the human dissection shown is not for the faint of heart.

 ### All Yesterdays
 Type: art book